datn2107/KerasImageClassification/configs/CONFIG.md

 last_epoch = 0
 ```

-There are 2 ways to load checkpoint into model.
+There are 2 ways to load weight into model.

 * `weights_cp_dir` use to define the directory path which contain checkpoint weights of model
   (the latest modify checkpoint will be selected) (Load first if it is not None)